scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 At UW–Madison, we have developed a crowdsourcing data collection and analysis tool that efficiently collects crowdsourced data :cite:`jamieson2015next`.
-In this paper, we will explain the system architecture and usage, and how it is easily accessible and readily available to researchers.
-NEXT, which include experiment monitoring and being accessible to researchers.
+In this paper, we will explain the fundamental challenges that this system addresses before explaining the system usage and API.
+We will mention primary design goals of NEXT, which include experiment monitoring and being accessible to researchers.

 Problem statement
 -----------------